Teaching of British Values at Wisborough Green Primary School

 All pupils who are voted to represent their year, have the responsibility to voice their own and the opinion of others, meet regularly as a group and provide feedback to the rest of their class.

 The Rule of Law

 This is embedded within the teaching of PSHCE by promoting diverse attitudes and challenging stereotypes.
 We actively promote diversity through our celebrations of different faiths and cultures through the teaching of Religious Education.
 Both subject areas reinforce messages of tolerance and respect for others and we regularly include opportunities to learn about people from different backgrounds into our curriculum planning.
-We take part in lots of different festivals and carry out whole school activities and celebrations for example Diwali, Harvest, Eid and Easter.
+We take part in lots of different festivals and carry out activities, visits and celebrations for example Diwali, Harvest, Eid and Easter.